By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Q: I made a simplified grounding device from copper screening soldered and crimp connected to 14 guage copper wire and the other end of the wire ground connected to a copper cold water pipe in my apartment which showed in electrical testing to be a good ground.
 I am just beginning to try it out.
 I was nervous about using the old electrical system in my place to ground anything (3-wire late 1950s or early 60’s wiring only partly updated).
 Any ideas or recommendations?

-As a general policy, in the interest of safety, HMDI does not recommend the use of homemade grounding devices.
+As a general policy, in the interest of safety, we at HeartMD do not recommend the use of homemade grounding devices.
 If you’re unsure as to whether your house is sufficiently grounded, you might have a professional grounding technician / electrician check your electrical ground system.
 More information about grounding devices may be found at Grounded.com.

 Q: I was using a grounding mat and a grounding rod with a cord running outside, but started feeling very buzzed and often got flu-like symptoms afterwards.
 I am EMF sensitive – can you tell me why I feel this way when I ground?